DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/push_image_to_repo.md

-# Uploading RedHat GPU Operator Offline Image to Bootstrap Repository
+# Uploading Red Hat GPU Operator Offline Image to Bootstrap Repository

-This guide explains how to upload an offline image to the bootstrap repository using the __nvcr.io/nvidia/driver:525.105.17-rhel8.4__ offline driver image for RedHat 8.4 as an example.
+This guide explains how to upload an offline image to the bootstrap repository using the __nvcr.io/nvidia/driver:525.105.17-rhel8.4__ offline driver image for Red Hat 8.4 as an example.

 ## Prerequisites